0lsen/olmath/README.md

 ##### soon™

-- Matrix/vector operations that seem necessary at the moment.
+- Matrix/vector operations that seem necessary at the moment _(e.g. vector subtraction)_
 - Parser for matrix/vector expressions.
-- Some numeric algorithms, finally?
+- Reasonable set of numeric algorithms

 ##### later